The best sandwich in every state

 Mississippi: pig ear sandwich, Big Apple Inn, Jackson

-This casual diner in Jackson is known for one thing and one thing only – the pig ear sandwich.
-While there are other options on the menu, of course, the pig ear sandwich is almost legendary in these parts.
+This historic diner in Jackson has been around since 1939, and in its current spot since 1952.
+It serves up tamales, burgers and hotdogs – but is best known for its legendary pig ear sandwich.
 You might need a little courage, but once you've tried the first bite of this exceptional creation, you won't look back.
-Served for four generations that have run the Big Apple Inn, the crispy bacon-like pig ears are paired with lasagne noodles and a generous drizzle of hot sauce.
+The crispy, bacon-like pig ears are paired with lasagna noodles and a generous drizzle of hot sauce.

 Missouri: Gerber Special, Ruma's Deli, St Louis & others

-A St Louis speciality, the Gerber (pictured bottom left) is an open-faced sandwich made with Italian or French bread, topped with garlic butter, ham and cheese and then toasted until the cheese is molten.
-Using a special braising technique to roast the ham extra juicy, the meat juices then drip into the bread as the sandwich is toasted.
-The demand for this sarnie is so great, Ruma's claims to go through 66lbs (29.9kg) of roast ham a day to meet orders.
+A St Louis specialty, the Gerber (pictured bottom left) is an open-faced sandwich made with Italian or French bread, topped with garlic butter, ham, and cheese, and then toasted until the cheese is molten.
+Using a special braising technique to make the ham extra juicy, the juices then drip into the bread as the sandwich is toasted.
+The demand for this sammie is so great, Ruma's claims to go through 66lb of roast ham a day to meet orders.

 Montana: Megadeath, Tagliare Delicatessen, Missoula

-Dishing out top-notch sandwiches for more than a decade, Tagliare Delicatessen keeps things simple with a relatively small menu but what a menu it is.
-Named after famous musicians or bands (think Zeppelin, Kiss and Cure), the sandwiches are all packed with quality ingredients while the bread is sourced from a local bakery.
-Customers can't stop singing praises to the Megadeath, that's filled with ham, sopressata, pepperoni, smoked mozzarella and a "feisty slaw".
+Tagliare Delicatessen offers made to order creations named after famous musicians or bands (think Zeppelin, Kiss, and Cure).
+The sandwiches are packed with fresh, quality ingredients, while the bread is sourced from a local bakery.
+Customers especially love the Megadeath, filled with ham, sopressata, pepperoni, smoked mozzarella, and a 'feisty slaw'.

 Nebraska: original runza, Runza Restaurants, various locations

-Meat-filled bread pockets known as runzas are ubiquitous in Nebraska.
-The most common filling is ground beef with onions and cabbage, but you might also find versions with sauerkraut and shredded cheese.
-Brought to the region in the 1800s by Volga German immigrants, you'll find the best runza in Runza Restaurants – a fast-food chain named after the dish.
+Meat-filled bread pockets known as runzas are beloved in Nebraska.
+Brought to the region in the 1800s by Volga German immigrants, the most common filling is ground beef with onions and cabbage, but you might also find versions with sauerkraut and shredded cheese.
+You'll find the best runza at Runza Restaurants, a fast food chain named after the dish.

 Nevada: Dirka Dirka, Full Belly Deli, Reno